halkyonio/dummy-capability/README.md

 # Instructions to create a new plugin

-The process to create a new `plugin` able to manage a new capability for the `halkyon` operator is pretty forward and consists in a few steps :
+The process to create a new [`plugin`](https://github.com/halkyonio/operator-framework/tree/master/plugins) able to manage a new capability for the `halkyon` operator is pretty straightforward and consists in a few steps :

 - Git clone the project `https://github.com/halkyonio/plugin-example-capability` and rename it
-- Rename the `module name` as defined within the `go.mod` file to use your package name
+- Rename the `module name` as defined within the `go.mod` file to use your `package name`
-- Find and replace the `example` word with the name of your `plugin`, resource, ...
+- Find and replace the `example` word with the name of your `plugin` or `resource` for the following files/folders:
+  - Folder : `cmd/example-capability`
+  - File   :`pkg/plugin/capability/example.go`
+  - Resource : `type example struct`
+- Rename the import `halkyon.io/example-capability/...` statement to use your capability path
 - Build and deploy it under the local `plugins` folder of the `halkyon` operator to test it

 The plugin allows you to encapsulate 3rd party go libraries, your dependent kubernetes resources